Want more family fun?

 Known for: Trivia corn maze, non-scary fun and live bluegrass music on select weekend dates.

 Location, cost and details: 6502 52nd Street E., Puyallup; 253-841-4443.
-Admission free.
+Admission is free.
 Corn maze $6 per person, ages 3 and under free.
 Hayride $3 per person, age 1 and under free.
 Slingshot $1 per shot.
-Train Rides (on weekends) and Kiddie Train $1 per person.
+Train Rides (on weekends) and Kiddie Train $1 per person (weekends only through Oct.
+11, daily thereafter).
 Group rates available for the corn maze and hayride.

 Known for: Multiple activities — go fishing and pick a pumpkin on the same day!

-Patch action: This farm/fishing spot has lots to explore in the fall.
+Patch action: This farm-plus-fishing spot has lots to explore in the fall.
 Kids can play a not-so-scary Halloween I-spy game that will guide them to look for haunting decorations down a forest trail.
-Back at the farm, choose a pre-picked pumpkin, ride the ponies or the train (dry weather only), and bang around in the musical forest.
+Back at the farm, visit all the animals including piglets, sheep and wallabies.
 Bonus: Try your hand at fishing. $6 per fish caught (no catch and release), which includes cleaning.
-There is also a $2 pole rental fee and a $2 fee for bait.
+There is also a $2 pole rental fee (or bring your own fishing pole) and a $2 fee for bait.

-Dates and hours: Pumpkin patch opens October 5th.
-Open Friday–Sunday, 10 a.m.–6 p.m.
+Dates and hours: Open Friday–Sunday in October.
 Check Facebook page for more details.

 Known for: Awesome cider, goat walk and tasty treats.